A 5/3/1 tracker.

 That I built for myself.

 I'm a developer, not a fitness coach.
 I run Wendler's 5/3/1 in my own off-brand way and wanted a nicer way to log it than my notes app.
-So I made one — and put it on the App Store and Play Store in case anyone else wants to try it.
+So I built one.
+Android is live on the Play Store now; iOS App Store approval is in progress.

 - program